TosinAremu/LITA-Captstone-Project/README.md

 - Objective: Assess the impact of pricing on sales volume.
 - Analysis: By comparing the price per unit to the number of units sold, this analysis examines price elasticity and its influence on customer purchasing decisions.
 Products with high demand but low unit prices can indicate potential for price adjustments.

+### Customer Data: Subscription Service Analysis
+#### Objective
+This project involves analyzing customer data for a subscription service to identify customer segments, track subscription types, and highlight trends in cancellations and renewals.
+The goal is to provide actionable insights into customer behaviour to help improve customer retention and optimize subscription offerings.

+#### Customer Data Overview
+The customer data includes fields related to customer subscription behavior;
+- Region: Geographic areas where the customer resides (North, East, West, South)
+- Subscription: categories of subscriptions (Basic, Premium